|2022-2023 Call for Executive Board Candidates Flyer

 The term is December 1 to November 30.

 The election of officers shall be conducted by the Nominating Committee using an electronic ballot.
-The Nominating Committee shall distribute an electronic ballot on a date determined at the Summer Session.
+The Nominating Committee shall distribute an electronic ballot on a date determined at the Summer Session, or other (special) event designated by the President.
 Ballots shall be distributed to all full members.
 The ballot period will last fourteen (14) calendar days.
 Each full member in good standing may only vote once and will have only one vote count in the election process.

 In deciding the election, the following conditions shall apply:

 1.In the case where there is only one candidate for each office, the Nominating Committee shall notify the candidates, President and full members that an election shall not take place and the election shall be called.

 2. All electronic ballots shall be collected, but not counted, until the election period has ended.
 At the conclusion of the election period, the Nominating Committee shall meet within seven (7) days to count the ballots.
 The Nominating Committee shall notify the candidates and the President of the election results immediately upon completion of the vote tabulation.

 3. In the case where there are only two (2) candidates for an office, the winner is that individual receiving the highest number of votes, provided that the highest plurality is at least 40% of the total votes cast.

 4. In the case where there are more than two (2) candidates for an office, the winner is that individual receiving the highest number of votes, providing that the highest plurality is at least 40% of the total votes cast.
 If no candidates received at least 40% of the votes cast, a run-off election between the two (2) candidates receiving the highest number of votes shall be held by either electronic or mail ballot.
 The run-off ballot shall be made available within twenty-four (24) hours following the tabulation of the original ballots.
 The electronic or mail ballot period will last fourteen (14) calendar days.
 The winner shall be determined according to paragraph 3 above.